I have evolved this recipe over many holiday seasons.

 A nine-inch pie will serve 8 people.

-Coconut Bliss vegan ice cream (Infinite Coconut flavor) would be my choice, but there are also excellent choices available from Daiya, Tofutti, So Delicious, and other vegan ice cream brands.
+Coconut Bliss vegan ice cream (coconut flavor) would be my choice, but there are also excellent choices available from Daiya, Tofutti, So Delicious, and other vegan ice cream brands.